Federal Policy Priorities

 - Community Development Financial Institutions (CDFI) Fund, which provides resources that expand CDFIs' capacity to generate economic growth and opportunity that would not otherwise be available in some of our nation's most distressed communities.

 - Opportunity Zones, which are designed to drive long-term capital to distressed communities.
 Enterprise is working with our partners to ensure that low-income residents of Opportunity Zones benefit from investments made in their communities, and to implement additional reporting requirements to allow the government to track the investment of money and evaluate the efficacy of the program.

 Learn more about how you can advocate for these vital programs on Enterprise's Federal Budget and Appropriations page.

 Housing is a critical part of our nation’s infrastructure.
 The investments we make in our nation’s affordable housing stock directly impact the opportunities available to families and communities.
 Affordable housing benefits residents, who can access safe and stable housing, and the broader community as affordable housing investments create jobs and generate significant, tangible economic benefits.
-In any infrastructure package we will advocate to include an expansion of Housing Credit and NMTC allocations, capital investments in public housing through RAD, and flexible funding to communities through the Community Development Block Grant (CDBG) and HOME Investment Partnerships programs.
+In any infrastructure package, Enterprise advocates to include an expansion of Housing Credit and NMTC allocations and flexible funding to communities through the Community Development Block Grant (CDBG) and HOME Investment Partnerships programs.

-Enterprise will advocate for America’s renters in any effort to reform the nation’s housing finance system.
-We will urge broad access to the mortgage market and sustainable pathways to homeownership for all eligible borrowers, particularly those in low-income urban and rural areas.
+Enterprise advocates for America’s renters in any effort to reform the nation’s housing finance system.
+We also urge broad access to the mortgage market and sustainable pathways to homeownership for all eligible borrowers, particularly those in low-income urban and rural areas.
 We support establishing an explicit, limited and paid-for government guarantee on qualifying single-family and multifamily mortgage-backed securities, as well as preserving the current multifamily businesses at Fannie Mae and Freddie Mac and ensuring that they continue to focus on affordable rental housing.
 We will also promote increased resources for the National Housing Trust Fund and the Capital Magnet Fund separate from, and in addition to, threshold levels of service to underserved borrowers and communities.

-Provide resources and guidance for communities to increase disaster resilience.
+Provide more resources and better guidance to communities for improved disaster recovery and resilience.